5 Marines aboard helicopter that went down outside San Diego are confirmed dead, military says

 In 2005, a Super Stallion went down in a sandstorm in Iraq, killing 31 people on board.
 The accident, blamed on pilot error, was the single deadliest loss of U.S. troops during the war.

 Baldor reported from Washington.
-Associated Press writer John Antczak in Los Angeles contributed to this report.
+Associated Press writers Ken Miller in Edmond, Okla. and John Antczak in Los Angeles contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.